 Pupils should have their own space for reflection to nurture their sense of 'Awe and Wonder'.
-(Awe and Wonder is the sense of amazement, or wow, or the light bulb moment where someone has an understanding of how this really impacts on them).
+(Awe and Wonder is the sense of amazement, or wow, or the light bulb moment where someone understands how this really impacts on them).